UoB-COMSM0166/2026-group-27/README.md

 We created two sequence diagrams for Lost in Bristol: one for the storyline and one for gameplay.

-**Storyline Sequence Diagram**
+ **4.2.1 Storyline Sequence Diagram**

    The storyline sequence diagram illustrates how cutscenes are displayed within the game.
 For example, after completing a level, the              system initiates a cutscene that displays dialogue and transitions the player to the next level.
 This shows how story elements are              included in the overall gameplay experience (Figure 9).

 <p align="center">
       <b>Figure 9: </b>